MichalBravansky/FakeNewsDetection/README.md

 ## Motivation

 Starting with my project Mej Prehled, I began to be concerned with distributing information and avoiding fake news.
-However, fake news detection is still almost impossible with todays technology.
-Therefore in this project, I would like to set up a benchmark, so when I am working on a future projects concerning this problem, I will have something to compare them to.
+I believe that for many centuries, the main problem fo the society was the lack of information.
+However, nowadays, we face a different problem, the unlimited streams of information everyone has access to.
+In this project I try to focus on this issue by creating a basic classifier, to help identify misinformation.

 ## Conclusion